-11) Weapons

-- Possessing explosives, dangerous chemicals, and/or weapons including, but not limited to, firearms, sprays designed to incapacitate, bows and arrows, sling-shots, hunting and other knives, blowguns, BB guns, pellet guns, air-soft guns, etc. - 12) Gambling - 13) Violations of the Guest Policy - 14) Violations of Residential Life policies - 15) Violations of the Health, Fire, and Safety Policy - 16) Violations of other University policies - 17) Violations of any federal, state, or local law
+- Any form of dishonesty, including but not limited to theft, falsification of information, fraud, willful deception, falsification of identification, improper use or disclosure of information. - 8) Hazing - 9) Smoking (including JUULs, vaporizers, etc.) in any building or prohibited area - 10) Weapons - Possessing explosives, dangerous chemicals, and/or weapons including, but not limited to, firearms, sprays designed to incapacitate, bows and arrows, sling-shots, hunting and other knives, blowguns, BB guns, pellet guns, air-soft guns, etc. - 11) Gambling - 12) Violations of the Guest Policy - 13) Violations of Residential Life policies - 14) Violations of the Health, Fire, and Safety Policy - 15) Violations of other College policies - 16) Violations of any federal, state or local law